 Site inductions should also be provided to those who do not regularly work on the site, but who visit it on an occasional (eg architects) or once-only basis (eg students).
 The inductions should be proportionate to the nature of the visit.

-Providing an induction gives the site manager an opportunity to give the visitor the information they need to stay safe.
-It also gives them a chance to assess the capabilities of a visitor.
-Decide if they will need close supervision or escorting on the site.
-Check if they have the right equipment, or if they need to be provided with any.
-Like a safety helmet, hi-viz and suitable footwear.
+Providing an induction allows the site manager to give a visitor the information they need to stay safe.
+It also gives them a chance to assess the capabilities of the visitor.
+Do they need close supervision or escorting on the site?
+Do they have the right equipment?
+Do they need providing with any - like a safety helmet, hi-viz or suitable footwear?

 What about if your visitor never leaves the site office?
 Like a cleaner?
 Or if they are escorted to where they need to go?
 Like a delivery driver?
 Surely you are not expected to give them a full induction?

-No, you're not.
 Firstly because a full induction for someone who is only entering a low-risk area of the site, or will not be exposed to any serious hazards would not be "proportionate to the nature of the visit".
-Secondly, the guidance goes further to say that...

 Inductions provided to escorted visitors need not have the detail that unescorted visitors should have.
 Escorted visitors only need to be made aware of the main hazards they may be exposed to and the control measures.